jonifreeman/literaljson/benchmark/README.md

 Jackson and Literaljson finished parsing in about same time, 200 times faster than standard Scala parser.

 So is Literaljson as fast as Jackson?
-Not (yet :).
+Not quite.
 Jackson wins if the number of parsed documents is increased to 500 000.

 Parsing 500 000 json documents:

-    Jackson       4930 ms
+    Jackson       4304 ms
-    Literaljson   8711 ms
+    Literaljson   5803 ms